zerodevapp/zerodev-docs/docs/introduction.md

 - ZeroDev is NOT a fully-featured wallet.
 Rather, it's a *headless* wallet that you can embed into your application or build a wallet UI on top of.

 - ZeroDev is NOT a fully-featured onboarding solution.
-Rather, it's designed to be integrated with your existing onboarding/authentication flow, so that your users wound up with a *smart wallet* after signing in.
+Rather, it's designed to be integrated with your existing onboarding/authentication flow, so that your users get a *smart wallet* after signing in.

 ## What are smart wallets?